 In a situation of richer input data, taken from an extensional database, it is natural to see a model not just as an indexed family of distributions, but as a map that takes structures in the extensional vocabulary as input.

-We generalise the concept of projectivity to this setting and show that the main results of \cite{JaegerS18,JaegerS20} and \cite{Weitkaemper21} carry over.
-In particular, we introduce AHK representations for structured input and prove an analogue of the representation theorem of \cite{JaegerS20}.
+We generalise the concept of projectivity to this setting and show that the main results from \cite{JaegerS18,JaegerS20,Weitkaemper21} carry over.
+In particular, we introduce AHK representations for structured input and prove an analogue of the representation theorem in \cite{JaegerS20}.

 We also demonstrate a one-to-one correspondence between projective families of distributions and exchangeable distributions on a countably infinite domain.
-This relates the present line of work to earlier results on infinite structures. and can streamline the results in that area.
-We then generalise this correspondence to structured input, suggesting projectivity as an interesting framework for probabilistic reasoning over streams of relational data.
-Finally, we introduce $\sigma$-projective families of distributions, which remain projective even when conditioning on a subvocabulary, and apply this notion to obtain an inexpressivity result for the $\sigma$-determinate Markov logic networks of \cite{SinglaD07}.
-Proofs to all the claims made in this paper can be found in the Appendix.
+This relates the present line of work to earlier results on infinite structures and can streamline the results in that area.
+We then generalise this correspondence to structured input, suggesting projectivity as an interesting framework for probabilistic reasoning over dynamic models and data streams.
+Finally, we introduce $\sigma$-projective families of distributions, which remain projective even when conditioning on a subvocabulary, and apply this notion to obtain an inexpressivity result for the $\sigma$-determinate Markov logic networks introduced by Singla and Domingos \cite{SinglaD07}.